SoftwareAG/c8y-docs/content/edge/rest-api-bundle/uploading-files-using-rest-api.md

 layout: redirect
 ---

-The tasks like installing Cumulocity IoT Edge, updating Cumulocity IoT Edge, and updating the certificate require you to upload the files to complete the task successfully.
+The tasks like installing {{< product-c8y-iot >}} Edge, updating {{< product-c8y-iot >}} Edge, and updating the certificate require you to upload the files to complete the task successfully.
 To upload the files, you must use the URLs in the `uploads` array in the JSON response.

 For example, to upload the license and the certificate files during the installation, you must use the URLs returned in the `uploads` array in the JSON response of the `/edge/install` endpoint.
 The URL layout is not static and can be changed anytime.